Midterm Elections: Russian Trolls Return With New Website Targeting U.S. Voters, Expert Cyber-Analysts Report

 But while McClatchy stopped short of linking the new USA Really site, which also has its own Twitter account, directly to the Internet Research Agency, Caroline Orr — a researcher at Virginia Commonwealth University and an expert on Russian online propaganda activities — reported on Tuesday that she had traced registration information for USA Really to a Russian media company known as the Federal News Agency, or RIA FAN, which is located in the same St. Petersburg, Russia, building as the Internet Research Agency.

-“One of the domains, USAReally.us, left identifiable information on the domain registry page,” Orr wrote in article for the political site Arc Digital Media.
+“One of the domains, USAReally.us, left identifiable information on the domain registry page,” Orr wrote in an article for the political site Arc Digital Media.
 “The person listed as the registrant is Evgenii Zubarev, the CEO of RIA FAN, which actually shares a building with the Internet Research Agency.”

 USA Really also created a Facebook page, but the page was deleted by the social media company after McClatchy reporters called the company to inquire about it.
 Russian trolls at the Internet Research Agency used Facebook during the 2016 presidential election campaign to spread fake news and other disinformation designed to influence voters, and in part to help tip the election to Trump.
-Those posts were shared “billions” of times on Facebook, as The Inquisitr reported last October.
+Those posts were shared “billions” of times on Facebook, as the Inquisitr reported last October.

 According to Orr, while the USA Really Twitter account has only 577 followers, it also follows more than 1,700 accounts, almost all of which are pro-Trump “patriotic” Twitter feeds of the same type that proliferated during the 2016 campaign.

 “Some of them are known figures, while others appear to be a mixture of sock-puppets, automated accounts, trolls, and actual Trump supporters,” Orr wrote.
-Most of the accounts that follow USA Really on Twitter are also highly pro-Trump — which according to Orr may to may not mean that those accounts are Russian-controlled.
+Most of the accounts that follow USA Really on Twitter are also highly pro-Trump — which according to Orr may or may not mean that those accounts are Russian-controlled.

 “Having said that, it’s a pretty damning indictment of Trump and his supporters that a Russian operation targeting Americans knows that it has a receptive audience in pro-Trump social media users — and that it can appeal to Trump supporters by parroting attacks on U.S. institutions like the FBI and other law enforcement agencies,” she wrote.